ArianeDlns/adv-AI-project/medium_article.md

 - **Targeted attacks**,  which seek to trick the FR model into recognizing a specific identity.
 They are also called impersonation attacks.
 - **Non-targeted attacks**, whose goal is that the FR model fails to recognize the treated person, regardless of the model's output.
 They are also called Dodging attacks.

-Most of those attacks are **adversarial attacks**.
+Most of those attacks are **adversarial attacks** [3].
 They consist in modifying an original image in a way that is almost imperceptible to the human eye in order to fool a classifier into predicting the wrong class.
 They are particularly interesting because they are targeting Deep Neural Networks (DNNs) and Convolutional Neural Networks (CNNs) models.
 One of the difficulties of these attacks is that the targeted models are most of the time "black box" models, in which the architecture, the parameters or the training procedure are unknown.
 The attacker can however interact with the model by transferring adversarial examples.

 The different attacks can be separated into 2 types:
 -  **Physical attacks**, modifying the physical appearance of a face before taking the picture